WHAT'S SO CIVIL ABOUT 'CAPTAIN AMERICA: CIVIL WAR,' ANYWAY?

 A lot of people on Twitter found casting the insanely hot Marisa Tomei as the withered and annoyingly burdensome Aunt May as Hollywood chauvinism.
 The characters react to this a little in their dialogue, but it's clear in her scenes that this isn't the case.
 Instead of saying that Marisa Tomei is old, they're giving Peter Parker a cool aunt that he can relate to, one who won't be the deluded-but-sweet nuisance that Aunt May has always been in the past.
 I really wanted to see her fuck Tony Stark.

-I know I said that superhero movies are the harbinger of the end of civilisation, but I will be first in line to see the new Spider-Man movie.
+I know I said that superhero movies are the harbinger of the end of civilization, but I will be first in line to see the new Spider-Man movie.

 Captain America brings his team of superheroes including Paul Rudd, who is hilarious as Ant-Man, to an airport where they change in a parking garage, and they meet up and have tense chats with Tony Stark and his superheroes, and then they have the best onscreen superhero battle I've ever seen.